sola-st/wasm-r3/trace.md

 This specification inherits a few definitions from the original [WebAssembly spec](https://webassembly.github.io/spec/core/intro/index.html).
 Specifically it inherits the types `sN` and `fN` and the concrete type `u32`, as well as `byte` and `reftype`

+TODO: Define behaviour for table and memory grow.

 ## Trace
 A WebAssembly program can be recorded as a *Trace*, which is a sequence of Events.
 The specification is defined in a Typescript like syntax. `Vec<T>` is essentially `T[]` that is restricted to a maximum length of `2^32 - 1`.